 Why major in physics?
 According to the American Physics Society (APS), physics is necessary to understand the natural world around us.
 It also holds the key to understanding the world within, what we are made of, and the world beyond, space, and the universe.
 It’s the fundamental science on which all other sciences are based.

 Is physics a good major?
 A bachelor’s degree in physics challenges the imagination with concepts such as string theory and relativity.
 Asking fundamental questions led to inventions such as computers and electricity.
 From healing joints to powering sustainable energy sources, understanding physics is key to advancing as a society.

 From subatomic particles to infinite galaxies, everything around us that we can see or know is based on the fundamentals of physics.
 Other sciences such as seismology, chemistry, and astronomy all broke off from the questions asked by the original physicists thousands of years ago.

+Are you wondering what to do with a physics degree?
 Physics gives students a broad perspective and many people with an undergraduate degree in physics go on to find careers in the following fields:

 - Computer Science

 School and Program Accreditation for Physics